BloomBooks/bloom-azure-functions/README.md

 # Environment Variables

-Two environment variables need to be set for the **opds** and **fs** functions to access the relevant parse tables.
+Two environment variables need to be set for the **book**, **opds**, and **fs** functions to access the relevant parse tables.

+- _ParseAppIdProd_ - the APP_ID from the bloom-parse-server-production configuration in Azure
-- _OpdsParseAppIdDev_ - the APP\*ID from the bloom-parse-server-develop configuration in Azure
+- _ParseAppIdDev_ - the APP_ID from the bloom-parse-server-develop configuration in Azure
-- _OpdsParseAppIdProd_ - the APP\*ID from the bloom-parse-server-production configuration in Azure
+- _ParseAppIdUnitTest_ - the APP_ID from the bloom-parse-server-unittest configuration in Azure

 ### postgreSQL connection variables